MicahElliott/vrod/README.md

-# VROD: Vim built-in Racket Omnicompletion and Documentation
+# VROD: Vim built-in Racket Omni-completion and Documentation

 Why browse HTML pages when you can view docs right in Vim with `K`?